-Retail and wholesale trade managers, plan, organize, coordinate and control the operations of establishments that sell goods on a retail or wholesale basis.
-They are responsible for the budgets, staffing and strategic and operational direction of shops, or of organizational units within shops that sell particular types of product.
+Retail and wholesale trade managers, plan, organise, coordinate and control the operations of establishments that sell goods on a retail or wholesale basis.
+They are responsible for the budgets, staffing and strategic and operational direction of shops, or of organisational units within shops that sell particular types of products.

-- (a) Determining product mix, stock levels and service standards; - (b) Formulating and implementing purchasing and marketing policies, and setting prices; - (c) Promoting and advertising the establishment's goods and services; - (d) Maintaining records of stock levels and financial transactions; - (e) Undertaking budgeting for the establishment; - (f) Controlling selection, training and supervision of staff; - (g) Ensuring compliance with occupational health and safety regulations.
+- (a) Determining product mix, stock levels and service standards; - (b) Formulating and implementing purchasing and marketing policies, and setting prices; - (c) Promoting and advertising the establishment's goods and services;

+- (d) Maintaining records of stock levels and financial transactions; - (e) Undertaking budgeting for the establishment; - (f) Controlling selection, training and supervision of staff; - (g) Ensuring compliance with occupational health and safety regulations.

 - Grocery Manager

-- Retail manager
+- Retail Manager

-- Shop manager
+- Shop Manager

-- Supermarket manager
+- Supermarket Manager

-Minor Group 143 Other Services Managers
+Other Services Managers

-Other services managers plan, organize and control the operations of establishments that provide sporting, cultural, recreational, travel, customer contact and other amenity services.
+Other services managers plan, organise and control the operations of establishments that provide sporting, cultural, recreational, travel, customer contact and other amenity services.

-Tasks performed usually include: planning and organizing the range and mix of services or activities provided; ensuring that facilities are kept clean and in good condition; keeping abreast of new trends and developments relevant to the service provided; advising on the facilities available and promoting publicity; checking and keeping custody of all cash receipts and making regular stock checks; establishing and managing budgets; controlling expenditure and ensuring the efficient use of resources; planning and directing daily operations; controlling the selection, supervision and performance of staff; ensuring compliance with health and safety requirements.
+Tasks performed usually include: planning and organising the range and mix of services or activities provided; ensuring that facilities are kept clean and in good condition; keeping abreast of new trends and developments relevant to the service provided; advising on the facilities available and promoting publicity; checking and keeping custody of all cash receipts and making regular stock checks; establishing and managing budgets; controlling expenditure and ensuring the efficient use of resources; planning and directing daily operations; controlling the selection, supervision and performance of staff; ensuring compliance with health and safety requirements.